 Active Citizens Fund

-The Active Citizens Fund combines three previous streams of
+initiative combines three previous streams of funding (Proceeds of

 Neighbourhood Policing Units (NPUs) have an annual budget to